LVala/tang/README.md

 # and all of the other directories in ~/projects...
 ```

-and then generate tmux session names based on these paths:
+and then generate session names based on these paths:

 ```shell
 notes